joyent/triton-kbmapi/docs/index.md

 #### PIV token object

-The PIV token data needs to be persistently store (for hopefully obvious reasons).
+The PIV token data needs to be persistently stored (for hopefully obvious reasons).
 A moray bucket will be used to store the PIV token data.
 The JSON config of the bucket will be: